 For example, manufacturers may need bar code scanning and inventory management applications that wouldn’t be used in a law office.
-While the law firm may require higher security standards for data protection due to the sensitive information they’re handling on a daily basis.
+While the law firm may require higher security standards for data protection and fast response IT support for Law Firms due to the sensitive information they’re handling on a daily basis.

 89% of companies expect their IT budgets to grow or stay steady over the next year.

 IT budgets tend to continually increase, due to the fact that technology has penetrated just about every area of operations.
 Companies are realizing cost control measures need to include their technology infrastructure, yet not at the cost of efficiency and productivity.